 On acceptance into a graduate program, you must pay a deposit in order to reserve a space in your program.
 Your Offer of Admission will state the required amount and the deadline date for submission of your deposit with your acceptance form.
 We regret that Ryerson will not defer deposit or fees payments, even if you are expecting future funds/funding of any type for your graduate studies, including financial assistance programs.

-Tuition is calculated on the basis of your program and status (part- or full-time), NOT on the number of courses that you take per term (except for Nursing).
+Tuition is calculated on the basis of your program and status (part- or full-time), NOT on the number of courses that you take per term (except for Nursing, Ted Rogers MBA, MEIE and Computer Networks - please visit Fees by Program for more information).
 Your tuition is a YEARLY charge, which is broken into three equivalent payments for the three terms in a graduate academic calendar.

 You are required to maintain continuous registration in every semester of your graduate program until graduation or withdrawal, unless you have applied for and been granted inactive status.
 To seek inactive status (in cases of severe illness, parental leave, etc.) you must petition the Vice-Provost and Dean, Graduate Studies.
-For further information, consult the PDF fileGraduate Admissions and Studies Policy.
+For further information, consult the PDF fileGraduate Status, Enrolment, and Evaluation Policy.

 The length of a program is defined by the graduate program into which a student is admitted.
 This predetermines the minimum total academic fees that a student must pay prior to graduation.

 Part-time Master’s students should be aware that they may be required to pay additional academic fees in order to equal the total minimum fee paid by a full-time student in the same program.
 The total minimum fee for a full-time student is based on the minimum time to completion for the program, as stated on the chart below and on the program website.
 This balance of degree fee is assessed just prior to graduation and is based on the fees schedule in effect at the time of graduation.

 The table below outlines the minimum time (number of terms) required to complete a graduate program